TimoHolmes/EECS348-Project/Boolean-Claculator/readme.md

-All of our code files are here! feel free to run our code here!: https://replit.com/@tgurley1/Code-Commanders
+All of our code files are here!
+Feel free to run our code through this link!: https://replit.com/@tgurley1/Code-Commanders